Jan-MarcusSivadi/LibraryAPI/README.md

 ### Step 4 (optional)
 You may add an .env file that has text inside: PORT=5000
 ### Step 5
-Now go to http://localhost:5000, you should see "Hello world!!" text test
+If you did step 4 - Now go to http://localhost:5000, you should see "Hello world!!" text test; If you skipped step 4 - Now go to http://localhost:3000, you should see "Hello world!!" text test;

 # Next Steps for Backend
 ## Implement API routes for books, orders and users